 If you opt for an electric cold brew maker, you’ll want to follow the instructions included in the package.

-We’re providing information and ratios for the Takeya Deluxe next.
-However, most manual cold brew systems are similar, so the instructions will still apply.
+Most manual cold brew systems are similar, so the instructions are pretty darn consistent.
 The same basic process also works – even if all you have is a jar or a pitcher.

 How to Make Cold Brew – Step-by-Step